notjuliet/cleanfollow-bsky/README.md

 ## nofollow-bsky

-lil webapp to unfollow someone on bluesky mostly so you can unfollow former mutuals who have blocked you before you could unfollow them
+lil webapp to automatically unfollow deleted accounts and accounts that have blocked you before you could unfollow